ucbrise/dory/README.md

 ## Setup

 For our experiments, we will use a cluster of AWS EC2 instances.
 Reviewers should have been provided with credentials to our AWS environment with compute resources.
+Reviewers should also have moved `dory.pem` (provided with submission) to `~/.ssh/` and set permissions to 400.

 1. [2 minutes] Make sure python3 is downloaded.
 Then run the following:
 ```